Assessing Mediational Processes Using Piecewise Linear Growth Curve Models with Individual Measurement Occasions: Method

 \subsection{Model Estimation}

 To simplify estimation, we make the following four assumptions.
 First, we assume that the covariate's growth factors are normally distributed.
-Second, we assume that the mediator's growth factors are normally distributed conditional on the baseline covariate (or growth factors of the covariate process).
+Second, we assume that the mediator's growth factors are normally distributed conditional on the baseline predictor (or growth factors of the predictor process).
 The third assumption is that the outcome's growth factors are normally distributed conditional on the baseline covariate (or growth factors of the covariate process) and the growth factors of the mediator process.
 Accordingly, $\boldsymbol{\zeta}^{[u]}_{i}\sim\text{MVN}(\boldsymbol{0}, \boldsymbol{\Psi}^{[u]}_{\boldsymbol{\eta}})$ ($u=x,m,y$), where $\boldsymbol{\Psi}^{[u]}_{\boldsymbol{\eta}}$ is a $3\times3$ (unexplained) variance-covariance matrix of growth factors of the variable \textit{u}.
 We also assume that the individual residuals $\boldsymbol{\epsilon}^{[u]}_{i}$ are identical and independent normal distributions over time, and the covariances between residuals are homogeneous over time.
-We define $\boldsymbol{I}$ is a $J\times J$ identity matrix, and for the model specified in Section \ref{M:Bi} and Section \ref{M:Tri}, the corresponding variance-covariance matrix is
+We define $\boldsymbol{I}$ as a $J\times J$ identity matrix, and for the first and second proposed models, the corresponding variance-covariance matrix of residuals can be expressed as

 and

 respectively.